lyneca/emojenu/README.md

 ## Usage

 Bind `emojunst` to a button on your keyboard, and emoji away!
+Once selected, the emoji will be copied to your clipboard using `xclip -selection clipboard`.

 ## Screenshot